-The Carolina Herp Atlas is a project developed by the Davidson College Herpetology
+The Carolina Herp Atlas is a project developed by the Davidson College

-of the Carolina Herp Atlas is to provide detailed data
+The primary objective of the Carolina Herp Atlas is to provide detailed data

 The database can be used by:

-2) other herpers and amateur naturalists;
+- Herpers and amateur naturalists;

-3) Scientists; to understand activity periods, habitat
+- Scientists; to understand activity periods, habitat

 relationships, current distributions and other facets of amphibian and reptile ecology